Suboxone Clinics in Knoxville, IA

 Services provided:

-• Judicial clients, rehab for pregnant women and rehab for older adults
+• Rehab for pregnant women, rehab for older adults and adult men

 • Comprehensive mental health assessment